carbon-language/carbon-lang/docs/design/generics/details.md

 `Self`).

-[Rust uses the term "type parameters"](https://github.com/rust-lang/rfcs/blob/master/text/0195-associated-items.md#clearer-trait-matching) both interface type parameters and associated types.
+[Rust uses the term "type parameters"](https://github.com/rust-lang/rfcs/blob/master/text/0195-associated-items.md#clearer-trait-matching) for both interface type parameters and associated types.
 The difference is that interface parameters are "inputs" since they _determine_ which `impl` to use, and associated types are "outputs" since they are determined _by_ the `impl`, but play no role in selecting the `impl`.